wp-plugins/mystickymenu/readme.txt

 == Description ==
 Plugin is designed for Twentythirteen template but should work on any theme, it's using default twentythirteen ".navbar" css class and that should be modified for other themes if different.

+It's small, simple and does exactly one thing: stick the menu on the top of your page ;) This increases usability and pageviews of your WordPress-Site.

 Plugin Home + Demo URL: http://wordpress.transformnews.com/plugins/mystickymenu-simple-sticky-fixed-on-top-menu-implementation-for-twentythirteen-menu-269

 == Installation ==